Build-NBA-Career-Longevity-Predictor/Objective-And-Assets/Ice-Breaker.md

 - Where would you go?
 - If backward, to which time period?
 Why?

+  - I would go back in time and buy Bitcoin

 - If there was a person you could go back in time and meet, who would it be, and why?

+my grandfather?

 - Would you just want to visit and come back, or would you stay?"

+Nah I would come back.
+No need to relive 2016 again.